LukeLaverty/Discord-Quiz-Bot/README.md

 * Message formatting improvements.

 ### Known Issues
-* Music rounds are unable to be automated due to music bots not accepting commands from other bots.
+* Music rounds are unable to be automated due to music bots not accepting commands from other bots;
+* Exception is thrown if file name is invalid - not handled;
+* If `?music` is toggled repeatedly the file does not write correctly.